 We're Called to Lead the Charge

 I see things on social media expressing views about God, Jesus, and Christianity that I'm sure the posters believe with all their hearts to be true.
-A lot of them relate to their interpretations of Jesus' instruction as to how we, the believers, should strive to live our lives.
+A lot of the posts relate to their interpretations of Jesus' instruction as to how we, the believers, should strive to live our lives.

 The problem is, I'm certain that they're skewed.

-Ultimately, what you decide is what you decide.
+Ultimately, what you decide is what you decide though.

-If you don't know me and you oppose what I'm saying, I'm asking that you push through any urge to bail and keep reading too.
+If you don't know me and you oppose what I'm saying, I'm asking that you push through any urge to bail out now and keep reading too.

 It's usually when I see posts from believers putting a politically correct spin on scripture that I feel compelled to express my viewpoint.
 I'll confess that to date the poster has ever so politely put me in my archaic place and listed why my beliefs aren't aligned with those of Jesus.